Nutmeg vs Wealthfront, Who's Better?

 How Many Clients Do Nutmeg and Wealthfront Have?

 Both Nutmeg and Wealthfront are well known and trusted.
-It is really important to work with a broker you can trust and one of the easiest ways of establishing this is by knowing how many clients are using their services.
+It is really important to work with a broker you can trust and one of the most simple ways of understanding this is by knowing how many clients are using their services.

-Below you will find details of how many customers Nutmeg and Wealthfront are working with
+Below you will find details of how many users Nutmeg and Wealthfront are active on their platform

 |